Chevrolet Corvette: Eighth generation (C8; 2020–present)

-The Corvette C8 E-Ray was unveiled on January 17, 2023, as an expected 2024 model year.
-It will be the first Corvette to include electric components.
+The Corvette C8 E-Ray was unveiled on January 17, 2023, as a 2024 model year vehicle.
+It is the first production Corvette to include front wheel drive electric motor components.
 The Hybrid powertrain features a combined 655 hp generated from a 6.2L LT2 V8, coupled with an e-motor powering the front wheels.
+It listed at over $122,000 before options.